 \section{Main Result}

-In this section, we provide the design criterion for synthesizing a distributed prescribed-time observer \eqref{eq:localobserver} that achieves the FT-GUAS property of error dynamics \eqref{eq:errorthm}.
-Since the time-varying gains $\Gamma(t)$ and $\mu(t)$ are fixed in \eqref{eq:Gamma} and \eqref{eq:mu}, we obtain the output injection gain $L^i$, for $i=1,\dots,N$, from this design criterion.
-The rigorous proof of FT-GUAS property of error is also provided.
+This section provides a design criterion for the distributed prescribed-time observer \eqref{eq:localobserver} that achieves the E-FGUAS property of error dynamics \eqref{eq:errorthm}.
+Given the time-varying gains $\Gamma(t)$ and $\mu(t)$ in \eqref{eq:Gamma} and \eqref{eq:mu}, one can synthesize local output injection gains $L^i$, for $i=1,\dots,N$, using this criterion.